 The whole bay of Rogač is well secluded from winds - the only exception is the northern wind, especially Bora (NE), but mostly during the winter months.

 How to Arrive?

 You can reach Šolta and Rogač either by ferry or catamaran, both departing from Split city port.
 Ferries and catamarans operate throughout the year (from morning till evening), and during the summer, there are also some extra ferry lines.

 Travelling by Plane

 Almost every international airport has regular flights to Zagreb, Croatia, from where you can reach the Croatian coast.
 In high season, the number of flights increases and numerous charter flights operate directly towards the biggest tourist destinations in Croatia: Dubrovnik, Split, Zadar, Rijeka and Pula.

 Croatia Airlines has flights to: Amsterdam, Copenhagen, London, Barcelona, Rome, Milan, Sarajevo, Skopje, Berlin, Dusseldorf, Frankfurt, Munich, Zurich, Vienna, Brussels, Paris, Moscow, Prague and Tel Aviv.

 During the summer months, Split airport is very well connected with almost all European countries, either directly or via Zagreb.
 The airport is only 25 km away from the city port, which can be reached by bus or a taxi.
 SailingEurope Charter can organize transfer by mini-bus or car from the airport to the Split city port and vice versa.

 Travelling by Car or Bus

 Highway connections between the destinations on the Croatian coast and Central Europe are improving more and more.
 During the summer months traffic is quite dense at border crossings, which can cause minor congestions.
 You need a valid driver's license and Green insurance card to enter Croatia and drive through it.
 Toll is charged on highways, semi-highways and bridges according to the section (road) length and vehicle type.
-It can be paid at toll booths in cash, with credit cards (American Express, Diners, MasterCard, Maestro, Visa) or cheques (the lowest amount per cheque 10,00 Kuna).
+It can be paid at toll booths in cash, with credit cards (American Express, Diners, MasterCard, Maestro, Visa).
 Toll can also be paid in Euros.